Saying Goodbye To Carbs Doesn't Have To Be Sad

 15. Celeriac (Celery Root) Mash

-Celeriac, also known as celery root, can be boiled and mashed as a delicious alternative to mashed potatoes.
-It has a subtle, earthy flavor and a comforting texture.
+Celeriac, also known as celery root, can be boiled down and mashed until it's a delicious alternative to mashed potatoes.
+With its subtle and earthy flavor, it's just as comforting and hearty, making it a wonderful replacement.

 16. Shirataki Noodles